skeeto/skeeto.github.com/_posts/2017-07-27-Introducing-Pokerware-Passphrase-Generation.markdown

 I now have an excuse to keep a deck of cards out on my desk at work.
-I've been using Diceware — or something approximating it since I'm not so paranoid about hardware RNGs — for passwords [for over 8 years now][old].
+I've been using Diceware — or something approximating it since I'm not so paranoid about hardware RNGs.
 From now I'll deal new passwords from an in-reach deck of cards.
 Though typically I need to tweak the results to meet [outdated character-composition requirements][passwords].

 [dd]: /blog/2011/01/10/
 [diceware]: http://world.std.com/~reinhold/diceware.html
 [enchive]: /blog/2017/03/12/
 [ngram]: https://books.google.com/ngrams
-[old]: /blog/2009/02/07/
 [passwords]: https://www.troyhunt.com/passwords-evolved-authentication-guidance-for-the-modern-era/
 [pokerware]: https://github.com/skeeto/pokerware
 [reddit]: /blog/2016/12/01/